 SABLES

-The Siberian sable marten is the source of expensive and sumptuous sable fur.
+Siberian sable martens are the source of expensive and sumptuous sable fur.
 They are found almost exclusively in Siberia.
-Other kinds of sables or martens include the American marten, Chinese sable, American sable, baum marten, Japanese marten and stone marten.
+Other kinds of sables and martens include the American marten, Chinese sable, American sable, baum marten, Japanese marten and stone marten.
 Sables are members of the mustelid (or weasel) family.
+Sable fur ranges from light to dark brown and is softer and silkier than that of American martens.

 Sables don't breed well in captivity although some are raised on farms and ranches but farm-raised sable is regarded as low quality.
 They are generally hunted or trapped. and their pelts often sell for more that $1000 a piece.
 The most valuable fabric in the Renaissance was Russian sable.
 Worth more than Persian silk, Indian calico, French-worked damask, it was sold mostly from warehouses in Arkhangelsk, northern Russia.
 Czar crowns were trimmed with sable.